Physical approach to price momentum and its application to momentum strategy: Introduction

 \section{Introduction}

 Searching for the existence of arbitrage is an important task in finance.
 In the case of the statistical arbitrages, regardless of their origins such as market microstructure, firm-specific news/events, and macroeconomic factors, it is possible to exploit arbitrage opportunities via trading strategies in order to take consistent profits.
-Among such kinds of the statistical arbitrage chances, they are also called as market anomalies, if origins of them are not well-explained nor understood quantitatively and qualitatively \cite{Lo:2001p5538, Singal:2006p5475}.
-To academic researchers in finance, it is very useful to testing the robustness of the efficient market hypothesis \cite{Fama:1965p4897,Samuelson:1965p4904} and no-arbitrage theorem.
+Among such kinds of the statistical arbitrage chances, they are also called as market anomalies, if their origins are not well-explained or understood quantitatively and qualitatively \cite{Lo:2001p5538, Singal:2006p5475}.
+To academic researchers in finance, it is very useful for testing the robustness of the efficient market hypothesis \cite{Fama:1965p4897,Samuelson:1965p4904} and no-arbitrage theorem.
 Although they had played the keystone roles in asset pricing theory and general finance, their statuses recently have been changed as alternative theories that intrinsically allow the pricing anomalies have appeared in financial markets, as instances, the adaptive market hypothesis \cite{Farmer:1999,Lo:2004,Lo:2005} and behavioral finance \cite{Kahneman:1982,Shleifer:1995,Shleifer:2000,Kahneman:2000}.
-Hunting for the systematic arbitrage opportunities is also crucial to market practitioners such as traders and portfolio managers on Wall street because it is the core of money-making process that is the most important role of them.
+Hunting for the systematic arbitrage opportunities is also crucial to market practitioners such as traders and portfolio managers on Wall street because it is the core of money-making process that is their most important role.

 Among these market anomalies, price momentum has been the most well-known example to both groups.
 Since Jegadeesh and Titman's seminal paper \cite{Jegadeesh:1993p200}, it has been reported that the prices of financial instruments exhibit the momentum effect that the future price movement tends to keep the same direction along which it has moved during a given past period.
 It is also realized that the momentum strategy, a long-short portfolio based on the momentum effect, has been a profitable trading strategy in the stock markets of numerous developed and emerging countries during a few decades even after its discovery \cite{Rouwenhosrt:1998,Rouwenhosrt:1999}.
 In addition to the existence in equity markets, the momentum effect large enough to implement as the trading strategy is also found in other asset classes such as foreign currency exchange \cite{Okunev:2003}, bond \cite{Asness:2008}, futures \cite{Asness:2008,Moskowitz:2010}, and commodities markets \cite{Erb:2006}.